Skip to content

 • Messy data (the silent multiplier)

-Breaking Down the Total Cost of NetSuite
+Breaking Down the Total Cost of the NetSuite ERP System

 Understanding NetSuite pricing starts with understanding what you’re actually paying for.
 Your total cost is not just the annual subscription.
-A real cost breakdown includes software, services, and the internal time required to get the ERP system adopted and producing reliable reporting.
+A real cost breakdown includes software, services, and the internal time required to get the NetSuite system adopted and producing reliable reporting.

 If you want a useful budgeting model, think in two buckets: